prashant-ramcharan/courgette-jvm/README.md

 ````
 ## Limitations

-* JUnit test notifier is not updated when using the built in IDE during parallel test execution.
+* JUnit test notifier is not updated when running features in the IDE during parallel test execution.
    * _Each feature is run using the Cucumber CLI and because of this JUnit is not notified off the test result.
 The workaround to this is the Courgette-JVM Execution report which lists all test passes, failures and re-runs.
 Alternatively, you can review the Cucumber reports or the results from the build tool_.